by Dr. Ron J. Bigalke

 At the beginning of the Passion Week, Jesus rode into Jerusalem on a donkey proclaiming Himself as King of Israel.
 Crowds of Jews laid down palm branches, but it was the religious leaders of Jesus’ day that tried to silence these newfound disciples.
 In response, Jesus said, “I tell you that, if these should hold their peace, the stones would immediately cry out” (Luke 19:40).
 The witness of archaeology demonstrates a fulfillment of Jesus’ own prophecy that the stones would cry out.
 The most crucial events surrounding the last week of Jesus’ life are His burial and resurrection.

-Archeology has uncovered many first century Judean tombs that correspond in type to the Gospel narratives.
+Archaeology has uncovered many first-century Judean tombs that correspond in type to the Gospel narratives.
 Christian tourists generally favor the "Garden Tomb,” discovered by the British officer Charles Gordon in 1883, as the site of Christ’s burial.
-The “Garden Tomb” is a quite weathered tomb that is situated outside the present day walls of Jerusalem.
+The “Garden Tomb” is a quite weathered tomb that is situated outside the present-day walls of Jerusalem.
 It is next to a highly eroded limestone hill termed “Skull Hill” by Gordon.

 In contrast to the archaeological find of Gordon, further research by archaeologists Gabriel Barkay and Amos Kloner have demonstrated that the “Garden Tomb” is part of a system of Iron Age II type tombs in the area (the most notable of these tombs are on the property of the Ecole Biblique).
 These tombs are dated from the eighth to seventh centuries BC.
 However, the New Testament record states that Christ was buried in “a new sepulchre, wherein was never man yet laid” (John 19:41).
 Obviously, the “Garden Tomb” would have already been some 800 years old at the time of Jesus, thus it is unable to meet the explicit details of the Gospel records.

-The traditional site of the Church of the Holy Sepulchre has quite significant archeological support as the true burial site of Jesus.
-Although it is located within the present day walls of the Old City and Scripture explicitly specifies that Jesus was crucified “nigh to the city” (19:20), the modern day walls do not follow the ancient sequence.
+The traditional site of the Church of the Holy Sepulchre has quite significant archaeological support as the true burial site of Jesus.
+Although it is located within the present-day walls of the Old City and Scripture explicitly specifies that Jesus was crucified “nigh to the city” (19:20), the modern-day walls do not follow the ancient sequence.
 British archaeologist Kathleen Kenyon proved this in the late 1960s when she discovered that the wall now enclosing the Church of the Holy Sepulchre was a “second wall” that was constructed after the time of Jesus, which would have been around 41 AD.
 Therefore, when Jesus was crucified, the traditional site would have been outside the earlier “first wall.”

 Additionally, other archaeologists have discovered that a “garden gate” was on the wall.
 This fact would correspond well with the New Testament of a garden in this area.
 Further examinations of the tombs in the vicinity of the Church of the Holy Sepulchre confirm that these tombs are from the late second temple period (first century AD), which was the very period in which Jesus lived.